chatox/data-mining-course/upf/upf-evaluation.md

 1. Theory grade, 0.4 B + 0.6 C ≥ 5.0
 1. Final grade, 0.5 A + 0.2 B + 0.3 C ≥ 5.0

-If you fail to pass, you will have to take the resit exam.
-The resit exam replaces the theory grade (B and C in the list above).
+If you fail to pass because of practices, you will have to deliver aditional work.
+If you fail to pass because of exams, you will have to take the resit exam, and if you pass it you will pass this subject with a 5.0 in the exam grades (which will be averaged with whatever practices grade you have).

 ### 1.1.
 Getting a grade in the practical sessions (PSxx, individual)

 To obtain a grade in the practical session, you must:

-* Attend the practical session (attendance to "wrap-up" sessions is NOT mandatory)
-* Submit a screenshot of your work at the end of the session through *Aula Global* (an image of the last part of what you were doing when the time ended)
 * Deliver your work within the deadline.
 * A grace period of 24 hours after the deadline will be given, with a -2 points penalization.
 Saturdays, Sundays, and holidays do not count in the grace period.